AurelienNioche/ActiveTeachingServer/README.md

 # ActiveTeachingServer

 Server part for the Active Teaching project.

+Instructions are given for MacOS (unless specified otherwise), using homebrew package manager (https://brew.sh/).

 ## Dependencies